 Discover our latest deals and packages

-Humpbacks stay and Play in Hervey Bay
+Humpbacks Stay and Play in Hervey Bay

-From late July until the end of October, there is no place like Hervey Bay on Australia’s east coast for breathtaking, up close and personal encounters with Majestic humpback whales
+From late July until the end of October, there is no place like Hervey Bay on Australia’s east coast for breathtaking, up close and personal encounters with Majestic humpback whales.

 Welcome to Hervey Bay.
 A haven for humpbacks, and a must-do bucket list item for any wildlife lover.